uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 5. Configure and build
 ~~~~~~~~~~~~~~~~~~~~~~

-Reconfigure ComputeAorta.
+Reconfigure the oneAPI Construction Kit.
 There is now a new CMake option,
 ``-DOCL_EXTENSION_cl_acme_coyote``, which defaults to ``ON``.
 The new extension
 should be listed in the CMake output: